RT-Thread/rt-thread/bsp/qemu-virt64-aarch64/README.md

 ## 4. Default QEMU Devices

-`qemu.py` attaches the following devices by default (matching the default driver configuration):
+`qemu.py` attaches the following devices by default (matching the default driver configuration).
+UFS is included only when QEMU ≥ 8.2.0; optional devices are listed with their triggering option.

 | QEMU device | Image file | RT-Thread side |
 | ----------- | ---------- | -------------- |